kasselsj/PyLearning/README.md

 # PyLearning
-Small projects in python to showcase learning proficiency
+Small snippits in python to showcase learning progression